Yogurt Marinated Slow Roasted Pork Tacos

 Shred pork into bite-sized pieces and serve with the tortillas, slaw, Cabot Sour Cream or Plain Green Yogurt, Cabot Pepper Jack Cheese and salsa.

 For another savory pork dish, try our Yogurt Marinated Slow Roasted Pork in Coconut Curry Sauce!
-As a cooperative of 800 farm families, Cabot is dedicated to creating the highest quality products and recipes that best showcase the fresh flavors of our products.
+As a cooperative of New York and New England farm families, Cabot is dedicated to creating the highest quality products and recipes that best showcase the fresh flavors of our products.
 Please share your thoughts about this pork tacos recipe after you’ve tried it by rating and reviewing it.

 1 cup Cabot Plain Greek Yogurt